SonDA-22011995/web_service_tutorial_sonda/README.md

 - And waits for a response, which:
   - Indicates status via an HTTP response code
   - And usually has more JSON in the body.

+## When to Use REST

+- REST is well-suited for distributed systems, especially systems with stateless components.

+- REST works well for north–south traffic (client ↔ data center), while other API styles such as gRPC or messaging may be better for east–west traffic (service ↔ service).

+- REST is ideal for cross-platform integration, including:

+  - Internal and external systems

+  - Third-party APIs

+  - Legacy systems outside your control

+- REST is universal and supported by a wide range of:

+  - Clients

+  - Programming languages

+  - Platforms

+  - Development and monitoring tools

+- REST uses HTTP, making it familiar to: Backend , Frontend developer, Software architects, Security administrators

+- REST APIs support multiple data formats, including:

+  - Text-based formats (JSON, XML)

+  - Compressed payloads

+  - Binary-encoded data

+- The stateless nature of REST allows:

+  - Independent request processing

+  - Easy load balancing across multiple servers

+- REST supports caching, which:

+  - Reduces latency for repeated requests

+  - Improves client performance

+- REST APIs can leverage CDNs to cache responses closer to users for faster delivery

 ## URI